-Why Trump Isn’t Pardoning Allies Caught in the Mueller Probe – Yet
+Why Trump Isn’t Pardoning Allies Caught in the Mueller Probe — Yet

 Yet federal obstruction statutes say that a person commits a crime when he “corruptly” impedes a court or agency proceeding.
 If it could be shown that President Trump pardoned his family members and close aides to cover up possible crimes, then that could be seen as acting “corruptly” and he could be charged with obstruction of justice.

-It’s also been argued that the president pardoning himself, or pardoning associates to benefit himself, might violate his Constitutional duty to “take Care that the Laws be faithfully executed.”
+It’s also been argued that the president pardoning himself, or pardoning associates to benefit himself, might violate his constitutional duty to “take care that the laws be faithfully executed.”

 This is uncharted legal territory, much like the question of whether a sitting president can be indicted.
 But Trump could be prosecuted after he leaves office, and it could be grounds for impeachment — an instance in which the power to pardon does not apply.